tresscross/SOCEntityTriageWorkbook/README.md

 ## Features
 - **Entity Analysis**: Analyze different entity types including private and public IP addresses, hostnames, AD users, and email accounts.
 - **Interactive Visualizations**: Utilize KQL (Kusto Query Language) to query Azure Sentinel data and visualize the results in a user-friendly manner.
+- **Quickly Pivot**: Utilizes query export, allowing you to open the query in a Log Analytics tab with the current parameters to dive into the logs.
 - **Customizable Time Range**: Filter data within specific time frames to focus on the events relevant to your investigation.
 - **Comprehensive Data Points**: Access detailed information on security alerts, sign-in logs, email triage, host triage, and more, tailored to the entity being investigated.
+- **Client Filtering**: Automatically extracts available workspaces and provides filtering options.

 ## Getting Started